openobserve/openobserve-docs/docs/guide/user-guide/functions/enrichment.md

 gunzip vpc_flow_log.json.gz
 ```

 The above commands will download the sample data and unzip it.
 It will also download teh enrichment table.
-Now, let's ingest the data into ZincObserve.
+Now, let's ingest the data into OpenObserve.

 ```shell title="For Zinc Cloud"